the-mason-jar/the-mason-jar/recipes/cocktails/bourbon/original-uptown-manhattan.html.md

   github: https://github.com/cseeger
 ---

-A take on the classic Manhattan invented by [Marcovaldo Dionysos](http://www.sfgate.com/food/article/BAR-STARS-Marcovaldo-Dionysos-3171394.php) that substitutes Itailian amaro in place of vermouth.
+A take on the classic Manhattan invented by [Marcovaldo Dionysos](http://www.sfgate.com/food/article/BAR-STARS-Marcovaldo-Dionysos-3171394.php) that substitutes Italian amaro in place of vermouth.

 Ingredients